alibaba/arthas/site/src/site/sphinx/en/jvm.md

 ### fileDescriptor-related

 * MAX-FILE-DESCRIPTOR-COUNT：the count of max file descriptor JVM process can open
-* OPEN-FILE-DESCRIPTOR-COUNT：the current count of file descriptor JVM process open
+* OPEN-FILE-DESCRIPTOR-COUNT：the current count of file descriptor JVM process has opened